 - Students should also have an office suite installed like MS Office or LibreOffice, or use an online office suite like Google Apps or Office 365.

 Typical cost of a personal laptop that meets minimum system requirements: $300–$500.
 Typical cost to purchase required software: $0–$70.

 Life at RISD

-If I’m living on campus, what should I bring?
+I’m living on campus.
+What should I bring?

 Living in the residence halls?
-Read through the full list of items you must provide along with a list of suggested items that past students have told us they were glad to have brought with them.
+Refer to the Admitted Students/Arrival and Departure page for a full list of items you must provide along with a list of suggested items that past students have told us they were glad to have brought with them.

 No, students living in the residence halls are not allowed to operate motor vehicles (including scooters and motorcycles) while in residence on campus.

 Will I be able to do laundry?